 Most knitters find flexible cords very helpful, so you might want to consider that too.
 Bear in mind that some circular needle cords are very stiff; hence, tough to wrangle.
 You will also find that some others are thin and susceptible to bending easily.
 We’ve also seen cases where knitters opt to relax their cords in hot water first to ensure flexibility before beginning.

-That clear, let’s move to learning how to really knit in the round.
+That clear, let’s move to learn how to really knit in the round.

 How to Use Circular Knitting Needles